Opentrons/opentrons/api/docs/v2/new_examples.rst

     # This code uses positional arguments
     tiprack_1 = protocol.load_labware('opentrons_flex_96_tiprack_200ul','D2')

 Both examples instantiate the variable ``tiprack_1`` with a Flex tip rack, but the former is more explicit.
-It shows the parameter name and it's value together (e.g. ``location='D2'``), which may be helpful when you're unsure about what's going on in a protocol code sample.
+It shows the parameter name and its value together (e.g. ``location='D2'``), which may be helpful when you're unsure about what's going on in a protocol code sample.

 Python developers with more experience should feel free to ignore the code styling used here and work with these examples as you like.